zachmae/workshop-lua/README.md

 # Exercice 2 : List

-Write a function "Countword" whose objective is to count the number of times a word appears in a sentence.
+Write a "Countword" function whose objective is to count the number of times a word appears in a sentence.
-You will first need to separate the sentence into smaller words you can compare the target to This function takes 2 parameters, "sentence" and "target":
+You will first need to separate the sentence into smaller words you can compare the target to.
+This function takes 2 parameters :
-"sentence" -> the sentence you will search through "target" -> the word you look for in the sentence
+    - "sentence" -> the sentence you will search through
+    - "target" -> the word you look for in the sentence

 You might find help here:
 (https://www.lua.org/pil/2.5.html)